 As for Mr. Tuan, for several years now, he has had to use broken student desks and use planks as a bed.
 His sleeping place is right in the corner of Mr. Tuan's classroom.
 "There are many rainy days when the roof leaks everywhere, so he has to sleep in the newly built classroom.
 He wakes up early in the morning to rearrange the desks and chairs so that the students can go to class," said Mr. Tuan.

-Staying here for a long time, I got used to it.
-I felt sorry for the students and the people here, who were disadvantaged in many ways but treated their teachers with all their sincerity.
+Living here for a long time, I got used to it.
+I felt sorry for the students and the people here, who were disadvantaged in many ways, but treated their teachers with all their sincerity.
 From young to old in the village, everyone was eager for knowledge.
 The hardships of Mr. Tuan and his father passed day by day.

-Teacher Nguyen Thanh Tuan teaches students how to write
+Teacher Nguyen Thanh Tuan teaches students to write

 Teacher Tuan said that parents in this area know how to take care of their children but are too poor.
-At the beginning of the school year, parents did not have money to buy books, so he spent his own money to buy enough for the students.
-When the government paid the parents, they paid him back.
-However, that was just one of many difficulties.
-Right in Teacher Tuan's class, there was also a student named Ho Minh Thai who was born deaf and mute.
+At the beginning of the school year, parents do not have money to buy books, so he spends his own money to buy enough for the students.
+When the government pays the parents, they return the money to the teacher.
+However, that is just one of many difficulties.
+Right in Teacher Tuan's class, there is also a student named Ho Minh Thai who is deaf and mute from birth and is also accepted to study.

 Ms. Dinh Thi Thu Huong, Head of the Department of Education and Training of Tra Bong District, said that there are still many difficulties in remote schools like Nuoc Nia that local resources cannot fully cover.
-Therefore, the education sector of Tra Bong District is looking forward to investment support from outside to build facilities and purchase teaching equipment for schools that are still facing difficulties.
+Therefore, the education sector of Tra Bong District hopes for investment support from outside to build facilities and purchase teaching equipment for schools that are still facing difficulties.

 Source link